 Google is fine, but you can choose another one if you prefer.

 - Pi-hole relies on third-party lists to block ads.
-By default, it will use StevenBlack’s hosts list, but you can deselect it if you want (not recommended).
+By default, it will use StevenBlack’s host list, but you can deselect it if you want (not recommended).

 - Then, select the protocols you want to use (I recommend keeping both).